keenlim/llm-conversation-manager/README.md

 5. Multi-Language Support to cater the application to a broader audiene

 ## Closing Thoughts
-A simple application that aids in the utilisation of LLMs.
-By systematically addressing backend and frontend improvements, optimizing infrastructure, enhancing user experience, and embracing best engineering practices, there is a potential to significantly elevate the quality and utility of your LLM-powered application.
+This is a simple application that aids in the utilisation of LLMs.
+By systematically addressing backend and frontend improvements, optimizing the infrastructure, enhancing user experience, and embracing best engineering practices, there is a potential to significantly elevate the quality and utility of the LLM-powered application.